shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ### `post-filter`

-Work the same as `filter` however, they don't apply to aggregations.
-This is great, when you want to work with aggregations to display facets for a filter navigation, but already filter results based on filters without making an additional request.
+Work the same as `filter`; however, they don't apply to aggregations.
+This is great when you want to work with aggregations to display facets for filter navigation but already filter results based on filters without making an additional request.

 ### `query`